+The Bitmap Offset field when zero indicates the first CIR tap within the window is the reference tap.
+If the Bitmap Offset field is non-zero, the value of the Bitmap Offset field minus one shall indicate the number of CIR taps between the first CIR tap within the window and the reference tap.

+The Bitmap Gap (present if bitmap mode=0) field specifies the number of CIR taps between the two sub-windows of the predefined bitmap.

+The Compression field when set to one indicates that the CIR report is compressed based on DEFLATE method, and when zero that the CIR report is not compressed.

 The Process CIR report for Range field when one indicates the CIR is further processed to generated the range result of the sensing target, or when zero the range result is not generated.

 The Process CIR report for Velocity field when one indicates the CIR is further processed to generated the velocity result of the sensing target, or when zero the velocity result is not generated.

 The Process CIR report for AoA field when one indicates the CIR is further processed to generated the AoA result of the sensing target, or when zero the AoA result is not generated.

-The Bitmap Offset field specifies the gap between of the first CIR tap within the window and the reference tap.

-The Bitmap Gap (present if bitmap mode=0) field specifies the gap between the two sub-windows of the predefined bitmap.

-The Compression field when set to one indicates that the CIR report is compressed based on DEFLATE method, and when zero that the CIR report is not compressed.

 The Bitmap field (present if bitmap mode=1) indicates the CIR taps within the window will be reported or not by setting the corresponding bit in the Bitmap field to be one or zero.